 Are Lens Flares Always Bad?

-Now you know how to effectively minimize lens flare in your images.
+Now you know how to effectively minimize this effect in your images.
 Another important thing you should learn is when to embrace lens flare and let it complement your images.

 You must have noticed that lens flare is damaging to images if it covers up a big part of the scene.
 Such images tend to look overexposed, they lack contrast, and sometimes it’s very hard to fix them in editing.
 However, not all flare is bad – some photographers and videographers use flare intentionally in images and videos.
 You have certainly spotted the creative use of lens flare in the movie industry.